juva99/apple-home-key-reader/HOMEKIT_RECONNECTION_GUIDE.md

 3. Add to new home using setup code

 ## Troubleshooting

+### Setup Code/URI Errors
+If you see errors like "'State' object has no attribute 'setup_uri'" or "'State' object has no attribute 'setup_code'":
+1. This means the HomeKit state file is outdated or incompatible
+2. Stop any running instances of `main.py`
+3. Optionally backup the current `hap.state` file
+4. Restart the main application: `python3 main.py`
+5. Look for the new setup code in the console output
+6. Use the new code to add the accessory in the Home app

 ### Port Already in Use
 If you get a "port already in use" error: